-A study conducted by a team of the Yale University, the Simon Fraser University and the Zoological Society of London, shows the hundred most endangered bird species in the world, The study analyses 9993 species of birds, his kinships, habitats and the risks of disappearance.
-This study highlights the species in which all conservation efforts should be made.
+A study conducted by a team of the Yale University, the Simon Fraser University and the Zoological Society of London, shows the world's one hundred most endangered bird species.
+The study analyses 9993 species of birds, his kinships, habitats and the risks of disappearance.
+This study focuses on the species which deserve all the efforts to their conservation.

-Spix's macaw is a species extinct in nature, endemic to the state of Bahia, northeast of Brazil, where it inhabited large areas of a semi-arid territory known as Caatinga.
-Within this ecosystem Spix's macaws inhabited the riparian forests of Caraibeira (Tebebuia caraiba), tree belonging to the Bignoniaceae family which provided, in addition to protection and food, the cavities needed to install their nests.
+The Spix's macaw is a species that became extinct in the Wild, endemic to the state of Bahia, in the northeast of Brazil, where it used to inhabited vast areas of a semi-arid territory known as Caatinga.
+Within this ecosystem, the Spix's macaws would populate the riparian forests of Caraibeira (Tebebuia aurea), a tree belonging to the Bignoniaceae family which would provide the cavities needed to install their nests in addition to protection and food.

 Original digital illustation, 480x330 mm.
 2016

 The California condor is one of the five genera and one of the seven species of the Cathartidae family.
 It is a strict scavenger and one of the largest flying birds, measuring between 115-140 cm long with an approximate weight of 10 kilos.
 IUCN Red List includes it in the critically endangered species category.

 The Juan Fernández firecrown, Sephanoides fernandensis, is a hummingbird endemic to Robinson Crusoe Island, located in Chile, in the archipelago of Juan Fernández, designated as a National Park in 1935 and Biosphere Reserve by UNESCO in 1977.